GeForceLegend/Minecraft-3D-Default/README.md

 - Optifine self-illuminating textures(not support 1.8 with Optifine version below L5);

-- Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition in Minecraft 1.8.9 to 1.13.2 .
+- **[This is disabled after 1.19.3 due to mod and other resource pack compatibility]** Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition in Minecraft 1.8.9 to 1.13.2 .
 Please choose NonOf edition when you are not using Optifine in these Minecraft versions.)

 - PBR self-illuminating textures(Using OldPBR/SEUSPBR format, as emissive channel of LabPBR will not get interpolated)